Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: Hybrid iLQR

-To solve this problem, Hybrid iLQR uses Bellman recursion to find the optimal input sequence $U$ where $U_k:=\{u_k,u_{k+1},...,u_{N-1} \}$ is defined as the sequence of inputs including and after timestep $k$.
-The cost-to-go $J_k$ is defined to be the cost incurred including and after timestep $k$
+To solve this problem, DDP/iLQR uses Bellman recursion to find the optimal input sequence $U$, we which briefly review here.
+Let $U_k:=\{u_k,u_{k+1},...,u_{N-1} \}$ be the sequence of inputs including and after timestep $k$.
+Define the cost-to-go $J_k$ as the cost incurred including and after timestep $k$